ckeller1914/CreatingVirtualMachines/README.md

 # CreatingVirtualMachines

-Creating Virtual Machines
-Task 1.
+##Task 1.
 Create a utility virtual machine

 Create a VM

 In the Cloud Console, on the Navigation menu (Navigation menu icon), click Compute Engine > VM instances.
 Click Create Instance.

 For Name, type a name for your instance.
 Hover over the question mark icon for advice about what constitutes a properly formed name.

 For Region and Zone select us-east4 and us-east4-b respectively.

 For Machine configuration, select Series as E2.

 For Machine type, examine the options.
-Note: Notice that the menu lists the number of vCPUs, the amount of memory, and a symbolic name such as e2-medium.
-The symbolic name is the parameter you would use to select the machine type if you were creating a VM using the gcloud command.
-Notice to the right of the zone and machine type that there is a per-month estimated cost.

 Click Details to the right of the Machine type list to see the breakdown of estimated costs.

 For Machine type, click e2-standard-4 (4 vCPUs, 16 GB memory).
 How did the cost change?
 For Machine type, click e2-medium (2 vCPUs, 4 GB memory).
 For Boot disk, click Change.